This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the Act) and covers the period since our last statement.

-Our business and supply chain
+Our business and values

 On behalf of the Board of Directors of Spire Healthcare Group plc